Ozan-sert/tic-tac-toe/README.md

 ## [Live Demo](https://ozan-sert.github.io/tic-tac-toe/)

-Tic Tac Toe clone made with React, Typescript as the language, Tailwind for CSS, and Vite as the build tool.
+Tic Tac Toe game made with React, Typescript as the language, Tailwind for CSS, and Vite as the build tool.

 ### Technologies Used